Quick Summary

 Familiarity with Technology

-Determine if you or your team are more familiar with working with JavaScript or PHP.
+Determine whether you or your team is more familiar with JavaScript or PHP.

 Custom Code and Experiences